What is Friedreich's Ataxia?

 Symptoms present often in early ages between 5 and 15 years, but can develop later in life.
 Due to the nerve damage and other organ involvement, symptoms such as hearing loss, trouble walking, vision loss, heart palpitations, slow or slurred speech, loss of reflexes may occur.

-Read more on the international work and progress on FA from our partners the Friedreich's Ataxia Research Alliance (FARA).
+Read more on the international work and progress on FA from our partners the Friedreich's Ataxia Research Alliance (FARA) at curefa.org.

 FA Task Force